NOAA-PMEL/EcoFOCI_eofs/README.md

 Found in the ci/requirements.txt - these are kept up-to-date by a dependabot GHAction but are not currently tested against for every upgrade.

-The software was initially developed with ci/requirements.orig
+The software was initially developed with ci/requirements.orig but is not maintained against them.

 ## Legal Disclaimer